Chase Young’s off-field interests have grown, but he knows his play is what matters most

 ‘The big picture is to be the best’

 One of Young’s first professional decisions was a gamble.
 He passed on known NFL agents for Klutch Sports Group, the agency with a long list of NBA superstars.
 Young bet on Klutch, which didn’t officially have a football division at the time, because he admired LeBron James, the company’s star client, and trusted the vision of its CEO, Rich Paul.
-After their meeting in January 2020, Young came away thrilled with the era of athlete empowerment the firm represented, Young’s manager, Ian Thomas, said, as well as the idea of being “the LeBron of football.”
+After their meeting in January 2020, Young came away thrilled with the era of athlete empowerment the firm represented, said Young’s manager, Ian Thomas, as well as the idea of being “the LeBron of football.”

 “That made me a little nervous.
 It’s like, ‘Lord, they’re new at football,’” said Carla Young, Chase’s mother.
 “But Chase has gone with his gut feelings in business several times, and it’s like, ‘Okay, you just have that feeling.’”

-Klutch emphasized performance first, agent Damarius Bilbo said, that Young needed to pour “everything into football, so that the brand opportunities and the marketing deals will eventually come.”
-Bilbo and others emphasized the big picture: Young should only sign deals with brands he likes, because a relationship is more valuable than a deal.
+Klutch emphasized performance first, agent Damarius Bilbo said.
+Young needed to pour “everything into football so that the brand opportunities and the marketing deals will eventually come.”
+Bilbo and others stressed the big picture: Young should sign deals only with brands he likes because a relationship is more valuable than a deal.
 Young said he turned down “a good amount” from Red Bull and would soon sign with Adrenaline Shoc, an all-natural energy drink.

 From January: Chase Young’s upbringing made him a ‘crazy unusual’ leader, and WFT is already following